 Get information and financial advice

-There is a lot of good, helpful information available to help you.
 MoneyHelper gives free and impartial guidance to help make your money and pension choices clearer.

-Before making any big financial decisions, we recommend speaking with a financial adviser, who deal with financial markets on a daily basis.
+Before making any big financial decisions, we recommend speaking with a financial adviser, who deals with financial markets on a daily basis.
 They can offer personalised advice based on your individual circumstances and help manage your investments closely, providing reassurance when needed.
 You can find a financial adviser through MoneyHelper.
-There's likely to be a charge for financial advice.
+There’s likely to be a charge for financial advice.

 As we say, the best course of action will depend on your individual circumstances, but hopefully some of the information in this article will help to put your mind at ease.

-1. Financial Wellbeing research 2023.
+1. Aegon Financial Wellbeing research 2023.
 Conducted with 10,040 respondents between 28 June to 17 August 2023.
 Data source, Aegon Centre for Behavioural Research.

 3. Recency (Availability) Bias.
-Data Source, Investopedia, Adam Hayes, August 2022.
+Data Source, Investopedia, Adam Hayes, 15 August 2024.

 Tags